MalgAmoe/only-marmots-front/README.md

 # buildspace Solana GIF Portal Project

+Cool project to learn some solana code!!!
+React code is horrible in this project sorry :-)

 ### **Welcome 👋**
 To get started with this course, clone this repo and follow these commands: